Lobuche Peak Climbing

 A bit of high-altitude walking and some basic climbing information will enhance your experience tenfold.
 Not strictly necessary, but strongly advisable.

 No!
-They are two separate peaks – we ascend Lobuche East (6,119m), while Lobuche West (6,145m) is technical and a different permit is required.
+They are two separate peaks – we ascend Lobuche East (6,119m), while Lobuche West (6,145m) is a technical climb and a different permit is required.

 Yes!
 You will have panoramic views of Everest, Lhotse, Nuptse, and Ama Dablam at the top – ideal for out-of-this-world photos!